Brett-Tanner/Journal/2024/Oct_24.md

   - [] After Summer School, change it so allergy kids can't see the option for lunch
   - [] When merging children the food allergy or not needs to be copied
   - [] When finding by SSID, make them select food allergy or not in addition to first seasonal or not
-- [] Look into setting up emails for our new domains

 ### Expo prep